Africana philosophy: Overview

 Africana philosophy is a species of Africana thought, which involves the theoretical questions raised by critical engagements with ideas in Africana cultures and their hybrid, mixed, or creolized forms worldwide.
 Since there was no reason for the people of the African continent to have considered themselves African until that identity was imposed upon them through conquest and colonization in the modern era... this area of thought also refers to the unique set of questions raised by the emergence of "Africans" and their diaspora here designated by the term "Africana"...
 Africana philosophy refers to the philosophical dimensions of this area of thought.

-Branches

-Branches include: African philosophy, black existentialism, double consciousness, black theology, and Africana womanism.